This Indicator Helps Identify Volatility “Squeezes” Before A Price Breakout

 Bollinger Bands expand and contract with the price action.
 Increased volatility drives an expansion in the Bands and lower volatility squeezes the Bands together.
 As a measure of the distance between the Bands, Bandwidth shows these changes in volatility as a single, easy-to-use indicator.
 A low-volatility squeeze is a signal that a volatile period is likely to begin soon.
 This means a price breakout is likely to occur.

-Using Bandwidth, a squeeze is represented by a low value of the indicator.
 Some traders like to see a 125-day low in the value of the Bollinger Bandwidth as an indicator for a squeeze set-up.
 Traders then use other indicators to confirm the direction of the expected price breakout.

 A squeeze only indicates that a big move is likely to occur; it does not forecast direction.
 You can see this in the example below.
 One squeeze signaled a price decline, another delivered a false signal, and the third one came before a price gain.